giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 To install the EBS CSI driver you will need to follow these steps:

-1. Access Giant Swarm web UI and select the cluster on which you want to install the EBS CSI driver.
+1. Access the [web interface](/reference/web-interface/) and select the cluster on which you want to install the EBS CSI driver.
 2. Open the _Giant Swarm Playground_ catalog.
 3. Write `aws-ebs-csi-driver-app` in the search bar.
 4. Click the _Configure & Install_ button, select the cluster and it will be installed.